 Years ago, two black men plan some kind of armed assault but are interrupted by a knock at the door.
 It’s two guards and the king of Wakanda.
 One of the black men is a Wakandan spy and has been expecting them.
 He and the king greet each other warmly; they are brothers.
 However, the king has discovered that his brother has betrayed him by helping outsiders get Wakandan vibranium.
 The other man, it turns out, is also a Wakandan spy—a more loyal one.
 The king kills the traitor, his own brother, and leaves the building with the loyal spy.

 That same king, at a more advanced age, has died in an explosion in a previous Marvel movie, we are reminded.
 From a cloaked hoverjet, his son, wearing a protective black panther suit, using advanced EMP devices, and assisted by his extremely competent shaven-headed female general, attacks a convoy, thus interrupting his ex-girlfriend’s undercover mission to help oppressed people outside Wakanda.
-He asks her to come home to Wakanda for his coronation.
+He asks his ex-girlfriend to come home to Wakanda for his coronation.

 A young American expert on African artefacts has led a South African criminal into a London museum (which is actually the High Museum of Art in my hometown, Atlanta, Georgia, which gives a lot of tax breaks to movie makers).
 They steal an axe that has a vibranium head, and we learn that the South African baddie has a strange, high-tech hand, a lovely deadpan sense of humor, and zero respect for human life.